Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-3.4.0.md

 ## SANs
 ### Equallogic
 * Allow pool name to be set explicitly.
+It is not required, but the cloud admin has the ability to change the default.
+Default pool is still "default"